Mushi-mushi/mushi-mushi.github.io/tips/index.markdown

 $pass #to verify it is created
 $cred = New-Object System.Management.Automation.PsCredential('root',$pass)
 $cred #to verify it is created
-New-PSDrive -name root -root \\10.10.14.1\sharingiscaring -Credential $cred -PSProvider "filesystem"
+New-PSDrive -name share -root \\10.10.14.1\sharingiscaring -Credential $cred -PSProvider "filesystem" cd share:
 {% endhighlight %}
 [Back to the top](#header)